-- More males than females had made a quit attempt.
+- Similar percentages of males and females had made a quit attempt in the past year.

-- Among respondents who had made a quit attempt in the past year, 11% were still abstinent from smoking at the time they were surveyed.
+- Among respondents who had made a quit attempt in the past year, 13.3% were still abstinent from smoking at the time they were surveyed.

-- Relatively few (6%) former or current smokers who had recently attempted to quit used telephone quitlines for assistance.
+- 6.9% of current and former smokers who tried to quit in the past year used a telephone quitline for assistance.

 Reasons for quitting